kahlow/GameOfLife/README.md

 Conway's Game of Life
 =====================

-This is my implementation of Conway's Game of Life using Backbone.js, Underscore.js, JQuery and QUnit.
+This is my implementation of Conway's Game of Life using Backbone.js, Underscore.js, Twitter Bootstrap, JQuery and QUnit.

 About
 -----